fishinwind/workshop/rst/Problem_Sets/problem_set_5/problem_set_5.rst

 For this quiz you will analyze ChIP-seq data.

-Use the provided :ref:`encode-data` for these promblems.
-ALl of the data are available on the amc-tesla cluster at::
+Use the provided :ref:`encode-data` for these problems.
+All of the data are available on the amc-tesla cluster at::

     /vol1/opt/data